OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 Version 3.3.0 contains changes that impact users of existing functionality.
 Please review these changes which may require informing end-users and/or updating your customizations/extensions:

-- `OLMIS-3949 <https://openlmis.atlassian.net/browse/OLMIS-3949>`_: The redesign of emergency requisitions has made large changes and now uses a simplifed template for and no longer requires reporting information.
+- `OLMIS-3949 <https://openlmis.atlassian.net/browse/OLMIS-3949>`_: The **redesign of emergency requisitions** made large UI and API changes.
+Emergency requisitions now use a simplifed template with limited columns.
+Please ensure to review all relevant documentation to understand the decision making, which went through the `product committee <https://openlmis.atlassian.net/wiki/spaces/OP/pages/199655438/PC+January+30+2018>>`_, and major UI changes to alert relevant users.
 - `OLMIS-3929 <https://openlmis.atlassian.net/browse/OLMIS-3929>`_: View and edit multiple requisition templates per program.
 - `OLMIS-3166 <https://openlmis.atlassian.net/browse/OLMIS-3166>`_: Add user control for AppCache.
 Users can see their build number and update their web page application to the latest build.
 - `OLMIS-3877 <https://openlmis.atlassian.net/browse/OLMIS-3877>`_: UI filter component is consistent across pages.